josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 1: Download and stage data to be processed

-1. Sign into the Lab VM (DSVM) and open a web browser.
+1. Open a web browser.

 2. Download the AdventureWorks sample data from <http://bit.ly/2zi4Sqa>.